 The good bits: Supportive team environment

-The not so good bits: Lots of bureaucracy
+The not so good bits: Bureaucratic nature of public sector

 The WA Department of Health story